Ethereum price prediction: ETH to retest $2000 support | Cryptopolitan

 TL;DR Breakdown

-After climbing to the $2500 mark, Ethereum price failed to continue its bull rally, and the price has stagnated ever since, dropping to as low as $2300.
-Today, however, the price action observed sharp bearish activity and dropped below the $2200 mark where it currently trades.
+In the last few days, Ethereum price eclipsed the $2600 mark; however, it was unable to carry on its bullish rally and has dropped down to below $2160.While the price at press time holds just below $2160, the bearish pressure is very strong, and the price may fall further in the immediate future

-Across the broader cryptocurrency market, the last week has observed a net bullish movement, with most major cryptocurrencies recording a profit across the period.
-Major players include Dogecoin and VeChain that record a 303.63 and a 50.24 percent increase, respectively.
-Meanwhile, Binance Coin and Tether record a 0.63 and a 1.83 percent hike.
+The broader cryptocurrency market enjoys a bearish sentiment across the last 24 hours, with most major cryptocurrencies recording a loss across the timeframe.
+Major Players who recorded a loss include BNB and DOT that record a 16.62 and a 14.47 percent decrease, respectively.
+Meanwhile, Bitcoin and Ethereum record a 10.42 and a 12.13 percent decrease, respectively.

 Technical indicators for ETH/USDT

-Across the technical indicators, the MACD exhibited a bearish reversal two days ago and has remained bearish since.
-Recently Bearish momentum is rapidly increasing according to the increasing size of the dark red histogram.
-While both EMAs move downwards, the 12-EMA is separating from the 26-EMA showing an increasing selling pressure at the time of writing.
+Across the technical indicators, the MACD shows strong bearish momentum according to the dark red histogram.
+Until 12 am today, the indicator was showing bullish momentum for Ethereum price action; however, since then, the indicator exhibited a bearish reversal as the 26-EMA overtook the 12-EMA.
+At press time, both EMAs continue to fall, with the 12-EMA diverging from the 26-EMA.

-The RSI has been in the neutral region for the past two days and is seeing high bearish momentum.
-The indicator currently trades below the 36.00 marks and moves downward constantly.
-However, as the indicator moves downward, the RSI would soon fall to the oversold region issuing a buy signal making further downwards movement unlikely.
+The RSI is currently trading in the neutral zone a little above the 44.00 mark and does not issue a signal.
+The indicator has been trading in the neutral zone for the past week.
+Since yesterday the RSI is steadily dropping towards the oversold region with a smooth slope suggesting high bearish momentum.

-The Bollinger bands are currently wide and show further expansion as the price currently trades near the lower limit of the indicator.
-The bands’ expansion suggests an increase in volatility for the Ethereum price in the short term.
-However, as the price is consolidating below the bands’ mean line, the bands will be leaning downwards for the next few days.
+The Bollinger bands are currently wide but will converge in the immediate future due to the presence of dark red candlesticks.
+The bands’ convergence suggests a decrease in volatility for the Ethereum price.
+Meanwhile, as the price is consolidating well below the bands’ mean line, the bands will be leaning downwards for the next few candlesticks.

 Overall the 4-hour technical analysis issues a sell signal with 14 of the total 26 major technical indicators suggesting their support for a bearish movement.
-On the other hand, only three indicators issue a buy signal suggesting a bullish retracement.
-Meanwhile, nine indicators sit on the fence, issuing no support for either side of the market.
+On the other hand, only two indicators issue a buy signal suggesting a bullish retracement.
+Meanwhile, ten indicators sit on the fence, issuing no support for either side of the market.

-The 24-hour technical analysis does not share this sentiment and issues a buy signal with 12 of the 26 indicators suggesting a bullish movement against only five indicators suggest a bearish retracement.
-Meanwhile, nine indicators remain neutral and do not issue any signals at the time of writing.
+The 24-hour technical analysis does not share this sentiment and remains neutral with a bullish bias.
+The analysis shows 18 indicators split evenly into neutral and bullish positions while eight indicators suggest a bearish price action across the timeframe.

 What to expect from Ethereum price?